DNS API Tutorial

 Data for new records can be provided in three different ways:

-• Form parameters, as shown above.
-This is the simplest way, particularly if using curl, but has limited ability to create multiple records in a single request.
+- Form parameters, as shown above.
+This is the simplest way, particularly if using

-• Zone file format, allowing new records to be provided in an the RFC 1035 zone file format, as used by bind.
+allows record data to be provided in the same format as the response shown above. - Zone file format, allowing new records to be provided in an the RFC 1035 zone file format, as used by bind.

 Updating records